maja-lofgren/omnipod_stash/README.md

     - checkInsulinState
 7. click "save job" and repeat by clicking "Add Job" (top right)

+Open your website by clicking the button "Open app" (location: top right) and see if it works to "set count" or "add count" on pods/sensors/insulin

 # Technical Overview (you can stop reading here...)